zopyx/zopyx-url-checker-dashboard/README.md

 ## Notes
 - Authentication/authorization: none (intended for local/network use).
 Place behind a reverse proxy with auth if needed.
-- Timeouts: 10 seconds per request when probing URLs.
+- Timeouts: Configurable via Preferences (default 10 seconds) per request when probing URLs.
 - Redirects: HTTP redirects are followed during probes.
 - Dark mode preference is stored in a cookie (`theme` = `light`/`dark`).